Keio University

 • Shingo Horie

-Keio University alumni (1997 Faculty of Policy Management).
+Keio University alumni (1997 Faculty of Law).
 Graduated from Keio Academy of New York (High School) as part of the 1st graduating class.
 After serving as an interpreter for Masahiro Tanaka, he currently serves as the interpreter for Yu Darvish.

 Shingo Horie

-Keio University alumni (1997 Faculty of Policy Management).
+Keio University alumni (1997 Faculty of Law).
 Graduated from Keio Academy of New York (High School) as part of the 1st graduating class.
 After serving as an interpreter for Masahiro Tanaka, he currently serves as the interpreter for Yu Darvish.

 • Interviewer: Hiroki Toda